Supports for Community Living Waiver Branch

 The SCL waiver program was developed for Kentucky citizens as an alternative to institutionalization.
 The focus of SCL is to allow a person to remain in or return to the community.
 Persons with developmental or intellectual disabilities who meet the requirements for residence in an Intermediate Care Facility for persons with Intellectual Disabilities, and who meet other Medicaid requirements, are eligible for this program.

+The staff for the SCL program is based in Frankfort and throughout the state to provide regional support to all SCL providers statewide.
 Resources available on this website include provider resources, detailed information about services offered, application information, and training opportunities.